OriolFilter/Istio_Examples/07-MeshConfig/01-Outboud-Traffic-Policy/README.md

 ### Test egress the helloworld deployment

-It returns a 301 code, meaning that it was able to reach the destination and it was attempted to redirect the traffic from HTTP to HTTPS.
+It returns a 301 code, meaning that it was able to reach the destination, and it was attempted to redirect the traffic from HTTP to HTTPS.

 ```shell
 $ kubectl exec -i -t "$(kubectl get pod -l app=helloworld | tail -n 1 | awk '{print $1}')" -- curl wikipedia.com -I